How I Lost My Fear of Snorkeling in the Galapagos Islands (and Other Lessons)

 The sounds of silence… and joy!

-Want to learn more about the scientific side of snorkelling in Galapagos?
+Want to learn more about the scientific side of snorkeling in Galapagos?
 Continue on below to get filled in by our Galapagos Expert!

-FAQ’S ABOUT SNORKELLING IN GALAPAGOS WITH METROPOLITAN TOURING
+FAQ’S ABOUT SNORKELING IN GALAPAGOS WITH METROPOLITAN TOURING

 There are many questions about partaking in water activities in the Galapagos.
 If you are coming to Galapagos, you might be interested in checking out some of our Galapagos frequently asked questions page.
-Below you will find our FAQ’s pertaining to snorkelling in Galapagos (be sure to check out our handy Galapagos Islands Snorkeling Guide too!), for beginner and experienced snorkellers alike!
+Below you will find our FAQ’s pertaining to snorkeling in Galapagos (be sure to check out our handy Galapagos Islands Snorkeling Guide too!), for beginner and experienced snorkelers alike!

 - Do guests get any pre-snorkel information and safety advice?